 Mareike joined the ISM group at Warwick Business School as an Assistant Professor in Information Systems and Management in 2016.
-Currently, she is also a Visiting Assistant Professor at the London School of Economics.
+Currently, she is also a teaching fellow at the London School of Economics.
 Previously she worked as a postdoctoral researcher in the IOMS Department at the Stern School of Business, New York University, USA (2015-2016).
 She received her doctoral degree in Business Administration/Management at the University of Hamburg, Germany (2012-2015).

 She conducts research in the field of information systems management.
 Thereby, she draws on interdisciplinary perspectives in

 marketing (online consumer behavior), and social issues in management.
 Her research focuses on collaborative consumption or so-called "sharing economy" services, (peer-to-peer) platforms,

 digital trust, and algorithmic management.
 Among others, she worked with data from users of bike sharing systems,